build-canaries/nevergreen/README.md

 * Your builds should always be green.
 Nevergreen understands this and only shows you jobs that have failed or are building.
 * Nevergreen uses HTML localStorage.
 So the config is stored in your web browser.
 You only need to run it once to host hundreds of different build monitors.

-Check out the demo at [http://nevergreen.io/](http://nevergreen.io/).
-You can use `https://builds.apache.org/cc.xml` as a test cctray xml.
+Check out the demo at [http://nevergreen.io](http://nevergreen.io).

 ![Example of Nevergreen on Apache builds](doc/screenshot.png)

 ## How to run

 If your CI server is publishing it's *cctray.xml* on the web you don't need to install anything.
-You can just use [http://nevergreen.io/](http://nevergreen.io/).
+You can just use [http://nevergreen.io](http://nevergreen.io).

 If you'd like to run it yourself then you can run the jar file: